tjphopkins/submissions_api/README.md

 ## Install

-pip install -r requirements.txt
+`pip install -r requirements.txt`

 ## Run

-From the top-level submissions_api directory, run 'python runserver.py'.
+From the top-level submissions_api directory, run `python runserver.py`.
 Notw the localhost port on which the Flask dev server is running printed to the terminal.

+## Run tests
+From the top-level submissions_api directory, run `python tests.py`.

 ## Use Cases